Through the Veil of Chaos

 I was leaving to attend my Spanish class when I noticed them.
 What a strange coincidence.
 I’ve not seen them in the neighborhood before, but I’m new to the area.
 They looked pretty young, maybe high school age.
 It was early afternoon, so you’d think they would be in school.
 Many questions went through my overactive mind.

 If I had time, would I have talked with them?
 Would I have practiced what Spanish I know?
-I admit to being shy and afraid to speak Spanish to those who know the language well, much like the two young Hispanic women and their potential fears of speaking English to me.
+I admit to being hesitant to speak Spanish to those who know the language well.

 About once a week, Hispanic-based businesses leave their cards on our doorstep.
 I would hire their services if we didn’t have this insufferable need to be responsible for our own home's indoor and outdoor chores, at least for now.

-As I walk to my Spanish class, I wonder about those two young women in this current political climate.
+I walk to my Spanish class, wondering about those two young women in this current political climate.
 Are they safe in our community?
-Are they getting harassed by locals and local officials?
+Are they getting harassed as much of the rest of the country?
 I haven’t heard anything on the local news.

 What do they want to do with their lives?
-To work in the family housecleaning business, or are there other dreams they aspire to?
+Work in the family housecleaning business, or do they have other, more lofty dreams?
 Do they feel there are other opportunities available for them?

 Growing up in a white dominated community, I was shielded from knowing anything about the lives of those who were not white.
-In my adult life, I have lived in areas with diverse populations.
-I’ve been fortunate enough to read a great deal of literature and taken college courses on ethnicity and other cultures.
-Still, I haven’t lived among nonwhite groups or been exposed to what daily life is like for them.
-So, I can’t say anything of substance about what they endure every day.
+Fortunately, in my adult life, I have lived in areas with diverse populations.
+I’ve also read a great deal of literature, taken college courses on ethnicity and other cultures, and traveled.
+Still, I haven’t lived among nonwhite groups or been exposed to their daily life on the regular.
+So, I can’t say anything of substance in that regard.

 I bring up this book because it is an example of someone who embedded themselves with a particular ethnic group to learn firsthand how they lived.
 As an anthropologist, it was essential for Mr. De Leon to report and relay this information for the benefit of his students, readers, and the world, so that we could gain a glimpse of reality.

-I enter the Spanish class.
-The instructor, a former elementary teacher, is offering this class free of charge to our community.
+I enter the Spanish class where the instructor, a former elementary teacher, is offering this class free of charge.
 The class began with 25 students.
-Now, there are 10-12 hearty souls left.
+Now, there are 10-15 hearty souls left.
 Some are taking the class to sharpen their Spanish skills, others have friends or family members who speak Spanish, and still others want to challenge their brains.
 We are all over 55.

 A room full of citizens wanting to embrace diversity and inclusivity for the sake of humanity.

 Such a strange dichotomy of ideals is playing out all around us.
 A small percentage of people live in fear of those who are different from them.
-Most people want to spread the concept of loving your neighbor, helping your neighbor, and being open to them, regardless of their skin color, economic status, heritage, or religion.
-Most people recognize that these differences strengthen our citizenry, making us better individuals and encouraging humanity.
+Most people want to spread the concept of loving and helping our neighbors, and being open, regardless of skin color, economic status, heritage, or religion.
+Recognizing these differences makes us better individuals, strengthens our citizenry, and encourages humanity.

 I am one of those individuals.